jcfstabile/makejava/README.md

 Include a _makefile_ and a very little java project to test it. *makejava.mk* (and generated *makefile*) search for a _src_ directory for java files and *"java project dirs"*, auto configure internals of the _makefile_, if needed, (handled with a shebang to make utility) that permit to build the project classes, run the project and test it (JUnit5 Jupiter).

 #### makejava.mk
-A makefile that generate a _makefile_ in the current directory, to build a little java project with a work tree similar to eclipse's (_bin_, _src_, _test_).
+A makefile that generate a _makefile_ in the current directory, included, build a little java project with a work tree similar to eclipse's (_bin_, _src_, _test_).
 Handle packages as needed.
 Also, using _tips_ or _imports_ rules (last one to redirect the output), print *imports* headers needed on test classes files to use junit jupiter platform.
 If nedded, download and install _junit jupiter platform standalone jar_ in local project tree.

 ### Usage.
+#### Generate raw autoconfigured _makefile_ on current directory.

+`$ make -f /path/to/makejava/makejava.mk raw`

-#### Generate _makefile_ by configuring it in current directoy.
+#### Or by configuring test and mock resources in current directory.

 `$ make -f /path/to/makejava/makejava.mk configure`

 #### Build and test the project using the generated _makefile_.